grpc/proposal/A14-channelz.md

 A fifth problem is that having a page size at all raises ambiguity.
-For example, if the page size is 100, and the user is on page 50, but the user wants to change to using a smaller page size like 25, there isn’t a good way to do so.
+For example, if the page size is 100, and the user is on page 50, but the user wants to change to using a smaller page size like 25, there isn't a good way to do so.
 The offset into the result set is now conflated with how many results are desired.